BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ### Considerations concerning DATEV tax codes (BU-Schlüssel) for automatic accounts: 1- or more digits

 In the proposed accounting files, DATEV tax codes are included in the **1-digit version only**.
-In my personal case of data exchange with my Steuerberater for my own purposes, the 1-digt codes were sufficient.
+In my personal case of data exchange with Steuerberater, the 1-digt codes were sufficient and worked well.
 These type of tax codes perform in DATEV a functionality equal to the corresponding Banana tax code functionality.

 **Example for BU-Schlüssel 9**
 Transaction case: 19% Vorsteuer, eg. for domestic Lieferungen (Buyer deduces input tax)